muten84/nunchuck.js/README.md

 ```
 ### The device object:
 The NunchuckDevice constructor takes 3 parameters:
- - The address od the device (typically 0x52);
+ - The address of the device (typically 0x52);
  - The request frequency in milliseconds ( 10 => request every 10 ms)
  - An array of values to calibrate the device, if empty will be used default values: [thresholdX, threshoholdY];

 The start method takes a callback function in input.
-The callback will be invoked at the requested frequency.
+The callback will be invoked at the requested frequency, every time the callback is invoked new data are passed in a data object.
 The data object is an array of length = 7, the value mapping is:

  - data[0] X axis of the stick, contains a number value [min=0, max=255];
  - data[1] Y axis of the stick, contains a number value [min=0, max=255];